 Manage your symptoms:

-- Apply heat on your lower back for 20 to 30 minutes every 2 hours for as many days as directed.
+- Apply heat on your back for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.
+Alternate heat and ice.

 Prevent acute low back pain: